sahajpatel008/bittorrent/docs/README.md

 ## ⚠️ Current Limitations

 *   **Single File Mode Only**: This client currently supports only single-file torrents.
 It assumes the `.torrent` metadata describes a single file structure.
 Multi-file torrents (containing a `files` list in the info dictionary) are not yet supported and may cause the download to fail or behave unexpectedly.
-*   **Single Peer Download**: Downloads are performed sequentially from a single peer rather than in parallel from the swarm.
 *   **Seeding Lifetime**: The client will seed downloaded files only while the Spring Boot application is running.
-There is no persistent state management across restarts.
+There is no persistent state management across restarts (though files are saved to permanent storage).

-## ✅ New Features
+## ✅ Features

+*   **REST API**: Full REST API for frontend integration
+*   **Asynchronous Downloads**: Downloads are processed asynchronously with job tracking
-*   **Inbound Peer Connections**: The client now runs a `PeerServer` that listens on port `6881` for incoming connections from other peers, enabling true seeding after downloads complete.
+*   **Inbound Peer Connections**: The client runs a `PeerServer` that listens on port `6881` for incoming connections from other peers, enabling true seeding after downloads complete.
 *   **Client Bitfield Tracking**: The client maintains a `BitSet` to track which pieces have been successfully downloaded and verified, preventing upload of invalid data.
-*   **Debug Status Endpoint**: A new REST endpoint (`GET /api/debug/status`) allows you to check if the client is seeding a particular torrent.
+*   **Peer Exchange (PEX)**: Supports PEX protocol for decentralized peer discovery, reducing dependency on trackers.
+*   **Multi-Peer Downloads**: Downloads pieces from multiple peers in parallel using round-robin scheduling.
+*   **Permanent File Storage**: All downloaded files are saved to `~/bittorrent-downloads/` and persist across server restarts.
+*   **Thread-Safe Operations**: All shared data structures use thread-safe collections for concurrent access.

 ## ⚙️ Configuration